Incomplete Grades and Auditing

 Students with two or more IP or IF grades on their transcript will be placed on academic probation.

-However, students can request to complete a recreational audit of a course with the permission of the instructor.
+Students can request to complete a recreational audit of a course with the permission of the instructor.
 Regular tuition fees apply.
 Credits for an audited course do not count toward a student’s enrollment status, and grades will not be received or included in GPA calculations.
 An audited course will be annotated by R on the student transcript.
 Completion of all coursework and course exams may be required.

 Signed permission of the instructor is required.
 An audit space is not guaranteed and is subject to the instructor’s approval as well as the availability of seats.